stb5585/Dungeon-Crawl/README.md

     - Controls the interactions of the character while in town
 - tutorial.py
     - File that controls the tutorial; not yet implemented
-- world.py
-    - World manager that defines the map tiles and returns the world dictionary for save files